Cold Sweats: 10 Common Causes & When to Seek Help

 Decreased oxygen, or hypoxia, can lead to decreased perfusion in the organs and tissues throughout the body.
 This can result in cold sweats, shortness of breath, weakness, confusion, and dizziness.
 Severe hypoxia can lead to loss of consciousness, and coma, which can be life-threatening.
 You should proceed to the hospital if you have symptoms of hypoxia.

-How to stop it: Treatment usually consists of the use of an oxygen mask to regulate oxygen levels in the blood.
+How to treat: Treatment usually consists of the use of an oxygen mask to regulate oxygen levels in the blood.
 The underlying cause of hypoxia should also be identified so that targeted treatment can be initiated, like nebulizers for asthma or antidotes for poisoning .
 Very severe cases will require artificial respiration.

 5. Sepsis